 Bring to the doctor any questions or concerns you may have at this time.
 Make sure to write down any specific instructions you receive regarding special baby care.
-Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.
+Keep updating your child's medical record, listing information on growth and any problems or illnesses.

 Immunizations usually given at the 4-month visit: